Escalante Canyon Outstanding Natural Area

 Area Administration Information

-The public lands of the Escalante Resource Area are administered by the Bureau of Land Management.
+The public lands of the Escalante Canyons are administered by the Bureau of Land Management.
 The National Park Service manages lands within the Glen Canyon National Recreation Area and Capitol Reef National Park boundaries and the Forest Service administers lands within the Dixie National Forest boundary.
-There are also some State and private lands in the area.
-Visitors use regulations may vary between these agencies.
-For more information on area recreation, hiking, camping, and visitor use regulations, contact the appropriate agencies.
+Use regulations may vary between these agencies.
+For more information, contact the appropriate agencies.

 National Park Service Glen Canyon N.R.A.
 Escalante District, P.O.
 Box 511, Escalante, Utah 84726 Phone: 435-826-4315.
 The office is located next to BLM office .5 mile west of the Town of Escalante on the south side of Highway 12.